-If the data is only going to be used within LoggerNet for display on the Connect Screen graph or Numeric Display, or for RTMC, you can choose no output file and the data will only be kept in LoggerNet's internal data cache (see Appendix D.2, LoggerNet Server Data Cache, for more about the data cache).
+If the data is only going to be used within LoggerNet for display on the Connect Screen graph or Numeric Display, or for RTMC, you can choose no output file and the data will only be kept in LoggerNet's internal data cache (see Appendix C.2, LoggerNet Server Data Cache (p. c-1), for more about the data cache).